Car tailfin: Tailfin era

 Mercedes-Benz introduced a modest tailfin on its 1959 W111 series of sedans, which gained the nickname "Fintails".
 In company terminology, they were Peilstege, sight lines that aid backing up.
 In 1997, Lancia introduced the Lancia Kappa Coupé with similar rear "sight line" augmentation.

 Safety issues

 Tailfins have been criticized as a safety concern, even as a parked vehicle.
-In Kahn v.
-Chrysler (1963), a seven-year-old child on a bicycle collided with a fin and sustained a head injury.
+In an analysis of the history of car safety, Lochlann Jain offers a reading of several critical legal cases that, throughout the twentieth century, resulted in the legal "invisibility" of the designed-in dangers of automobiles.
+Regarding tailfins specifically, Jain analyses, Kahn v.
+Chrysler (1963), a case addressing a seven-year-old child on a bicycle who collided with a fin and sustained a head injury.
 A case of the same era, Hatch v.
 Ford (1958), is also prominent in the study of personal injury from parked vehicles.
 In both of these cases, children were injured by sharp protrusions on parked cars.
 The plaintiffs lost in both cases.
-In "Kahn", the court found that Chrysler was not responsible for anticipating "all the possible ways in which a person may injure himself by falling against an automobile."
-In "Hatch", the plaintiff attempted to rely on a law governing the size and protrusion of radiator caps and grills, which the court said did not apply to tailfins.
+In Kahn, the court found that Chrysler was not responsible for anticipating "all the possible ways in which a person may injure himself by falling against an automobile."
+In Hatch, the plaintiff attempted to rely on a law governing the size and protrusion of radiator caps and grills, which the court said did not apply to tailfins.